 Find out more & book online at 3btraining.com

-A scaffold inspection is a detailed examination of a scaffold structure to ensure it is safe, stable, and compliant with safety regulations.
+A scaffold inspection is a detailed examination of a scaffold structure to ensure it is safe, stable, and compliant with safety rules.
 This inspection is essential for preventing accidents and ensuring the safety of workers who use scaffolding on construction or industrial sites.

 LEARN MORE

 Scaffolding is a temporary structure that has the purpose of supporting scaffolders and materials so they can carry out work on buildings, bridges and other structures.
-With scaffolding allowing us to reach hard-to-access areas, they are a critical component in construction, maintenance, and repair projects.
+With scaffolding allowing us to reach hard-to-access areas, they are a critical component in construction, upkeep, and repair projects.

 A scaffold inspection report should be completed every time an inspection is conducted.
 This is required for a few reasons such as: